techconative/llm-finetune/README.md

 **🏆 NeurIPS 2023 Large Language Model Efficiency Challenge: 1 LLM + 1 GPU + 1 Day**

-The Lit-GPT repository is the official starter kit for the [NeurIPS 2023 LLM Efficiency Challenge](https://llm-efficiency-challenge.github.io), which is a competition focused on finetuning an existing non-instruction tuned LLM for 24 hours on a single GPU.
-The competition has two tracks, one for the A100 and another for the 4090 GPUs.
+The Lit-GPT repository was the official starter kit for the [NeurIPS 2023 LLM Efficiency Challenge](https://llm-efficiency-challenge.github.io), which is a competition focused on finetuning an existing non-instruction tuned LLM for 24 hours on a single GPU.

-If you are interested in participating, you can learn more about the NeurIPS LLM Efficiency Challenge on the official website [here](https://llm-efficiency-challenge.github.io).
-Also see the [Lit-GPT NeurIPS Challenge Quickstart Guide](tutorials/neurips_challenge_quickstart.md) for helpful tips.

-**The submission deadline is Oct 25th, 2023.**

 ---

 &nbsp;

 ## Lit-GPT design principles